P Pepy Hat ← Back home

 403API key is invalid for this app.

-An unknown user is not a 404 — the endpoint returns 200 with found: false and empty roles/permissions, so apps can deny access uniformly.
+On the authz endpoint, an unknown user is not a 404 — it returns 200 with found: false and empty roles/permissions so apps can deny access uniformly.
+The org chart endpoint, by contrast, returns 404 for an unknown user.

 Go example